telerik/kendo-angular-pwa/README.md

 ## Further help

+Creating a new project via ```ng new my-project --service-worker``` will create a default config file of the service worker - <b>ngsw-config.json</b>.
+We can further modify this file.
+For example we can specify which local assets and data received from http requets, hitting particular domains, to be cached.
+For more details about the available configuration settings of the ngsw-config.json file check the following article:

+<a href="https://angular.io/guide/service-worker-config">Service Worker Configuration</a>

+We can also create a <b>manifest.json</b> file that is used to tell the device running the application how to display it on its home screen.
+For more details sbout setting up and configuring the manifest.json file check the following article:

+<a href="https://developers.google.com/web/fundamentals/web-app-manifest/?utm_source=devtools">The Web App Manifest</a>

-Once the application is up an running in prod mode, we can check its functionality by inspecting the Application tab of the browser's console:
+Once the application is up and running in prod mode, we can check its functionality by inspecting the Application tab of the browser's console:
 ![Service Worker](https://github.com/telerik/kendo-angular-pwa/blob/master/src/assets/help_images/sw.png)

 We can then check the "Offline" option in order to check the offline functionality of the app: